ELC/elc.github.io-content/blog/2022-recursion-in-python.md

-Title: Python Recursion: Mutual Head to Nested Tail
+Title: Python Recursion: a Trampoline from the Mutual Head to the Memoized Nested Tail
 Date: 2022-10-25
 Category: Programming
 Tags: Python, Functional Programming